vishalsharma-pixel/tfae-orchestration/routines/conductor-routine-prompt.md

 Before generating anything, confirm the pieces are actually in place:

+1. **Target repository**: the task's work needs to land in the actual TFAE app codebase on Bitbucket Cloud — **CONFIRMED:
+   `trulyfree-marketplace/superadmin-react-portal`** (the frontend Admin portal).
+Use this exact workspace/repo path when calling Cursor's API.
-1. **Target repository**: the task's work needs to land in the actual TFAE app codebase on Bitbucket Cloud — **⚠️ NOT YET DECIDED.** This is a completely different repository from `tfae-orchestration` (this Routine's own GitHub-hosted config repo) — never dispatch Cursor against the config repo. **If the real target repo is still unset when this Routine runs, stop here and flag it rather than guessing.**
+   This is a separate repository from `tfae-orchestration` (this Routine's own GitHub-hosted config repo) — never dispatch Cursor against the config repo.
 2. **Source control connection**: confirm Bitbucket Cloud is connected as a source control provider under Cursor's own account integrations — a separate one-time setup step from the API key, done on Cursor's side,